 High density polyethylene

-High density polyethylene, or HDPE, is one of the strongest types of polyethylene available.
+High density polyethylene, or HDPE, is one of the sturdiest types of polyethylene available.
+HDPE liners are stiffer and feature less stretch to offer a strong lift strength.
 HDPE can liners can also withstand extreme temperatures compared to the other liner materials.
 Because of its strength, can liners made from HDPE do not need to be as thick as other liners.
+Applications include small to large receptacles, primarily used indoors where materials are soft such as food, laundry, paper and rags.
 HDPE liners do not require as much material to construct, so HDPE liners offer excellent value because they save in shipping and storage costs.

 Linear low density polyethylene

-Liners made from linear low density polyethylene, or LLDPE, are very flexible.
-LLDPE liners offer maximum puncture and tear resistance.
-These liners can be used for a range of purposes, but are ideal for waste involving sharp, rough edges and even broken glass.
-In addition to their function, they are also available in a variety of colors.
+Liners made from linear low density polyethylene, or LLDPE, are very flexible, strong and offer more stretch and more resistance to punctures and tears from sharp objects than HDPE can liners.
+Applications include small to large trash receptacles, indoor or outdoor use where trash contains sharps such as sticks, glass, cardboard, wood, metal, plastic eating utensils and food with rough edges.
+In addition to their function, they are also offered in a variety of colors.
 LLDPE liners are widely available as they are the most commonly used liners on the market.

 Low density polyethylene

-Low density polyethylene, or LDPE, is flexible and is a great budget-conscious alternative for your facilities supply needs.
-The LDPE savings do come at a cost as these liners are not as strong, dense or as tear-resistant than the other other materials.
+Low density polyethylene, or LDPE, is flexible, lightweight and often available at a lower upfront price point than other liners.
+The LDPE savings do come at a cost as these liners are not as strong, dense or as tear-resistant than the other materials.
 These liners would not be able to stand up to heavy, bulky items or waste with jagged edges compared to HDPE and LLDPE.
 As such, the best way to use these liners is for small, gentle waste items that do not require durability.
-Because of their fragile nature, LDPE can liners are becoming less commonly manufactured and are not recommended for facility maintenance purposes.

-Ferguson Facilities Supply is your source for can liners and all of your other janitorial and custodial supply needs.
+Ferguson Facilities Supply is here to help you keep your facility running at full speed.
+We are your source for can liners, trash and recycling products plus all of your other janitorial and MRO supply needs.